Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular dynamics of DNA for living human cells ##

-The thema of this directory is to know the DNA transport about the short-range Coulomb forces and the long-range electrics (Poisson equation).
+The thema of this directory is the DNA transport interactions about the short-range Coulomb forces and the long-range electrics (Poisson equation).
 The five-atom TIP5P water model is utilized in Sec.3, and all summaries in Sec.4.
-To the main topic of the directory, you can copy and rewrite the code to skip general electrics in Sec.1 and Sec.2.
+To the main topic of the DNA transport, you may copy/rewrite the code by skipping general electrics in Sec.1 and Sec.2.

 The charge inversion and DNA transport phenomena are studied for living cells, and the molecular electrostatic dynamics is simulated (Refs.
 1-5, Ref.
 10).